LHAGELS/LHAGELS.github.io/_posts/2020-06-12-How-I-visualize-the-composition-of-my-university-programme.md

 ```

 {: .text-justify}
 Finally, we receive a **cross-sectional data** table that provides **observations in rows** and different **variables in the columns** (e.g. Grade, Credits, Attempt, Module_nr).
-However, since we have some columns that are a bit messy, we are going to tide them up!
+However, since we have some columns that are a bit messy, we are going to tidy them up!
 The dataframe has a shape of **74x25 [rows x columns]**.
 I do not remember that I participated in that many exams!
 There may be a bug!!
-Further, when adding up all credits included in the data, we receive unbeatable **1193 credit points**.
+Further, when adding up all credits included in the data, we receive unrealistic **1193 credit points**.

 ![df.head()](/assets/images/posts/25_05_20/1_4_df.png)